2018 Martin Luther King, Jr. Celebration Reflection Contest

-First and second place winners for staff, students and faculty/administrators will be chosen from “written” and “non-written” expression categories.
-The awarding of honorable mentions will be at the discretion of the judges.
+First and Second place winners will be chosen from the categories of Written and Non-Written expression, and the awarding of Honorable Mentions will be at the discretion of the judges.
+First and Second place winners will receive prizes.

-Winners will be invited to read from and discuss their work at the reception and celebration at Kelvin Smith Library Friday, Feb.
-24, from 4 to 6 p.m.
-The reception and celebration are open to the community.
+Winners will be invited to read from and discuss their work at a reception and celebration to be held in late February, which will be open to the community.

-For detailed guidelines about submissions for each category and prompts, visit chc.case.edu/mlk2017.
+For detailed guidelines about submissions for each category and prompts, visit chc.case.edu/mlk2018/.

 The Martin Luther King, Jr. Reflection Competition and celebration are sponsored by Cleveland Humanities Collaborative, Voices from the Village, Kelvin Smith Library, and the Office for Inclusion, Diversity, and Equal Opportunity, with support by the Baker-Nord Center for the Humanities, the Anisfield-Wolf Book Awards and the Office of Multicultural Affairs.